Arizona Wine Regions 101

 Bonita Springs Vineyard, Willcox (Credit: An Pham)

-The Verde Valley
+Verde Valley Wine Region

-Alcantara Vineyards – Cottonwood
+Alcantara Vineyards (Cottonwood)

-Co-founder Barbara Predmore's Under the Tuscan Sun fantasies brought her to the confluence of Oak Creek and the Verde River, where she and her husband Bob planted more than 13,000 vines encompassing a dozen grape varietals.
+Co-founder Barbara Predmore’s “Under the Tuscan Sun” fantasies brought her to the confluence of Oak Creek and the Verde River in Cottonwood, where she and her husband have planted more than 20,000 vines encompassing 17 grape varietals.
+The on-site tasting room is a pit stop for local kayakers — pop in wet or dry for a cheese plate and a flight of wines.

-Caduceus Cellars – Jerome
+Caduceus Cellars (Jerome)

-The winery and Keenan's associated Merkin Vineyards focus on Spanish and Italian varietals grown at high elevations on the slopes of Jerome's southeast-facing hills, producing 4,500 cases annually.
-Open daily—yes, even on Christmas—its Main Street tasting room offers glasses of cheekily named vintages such as Merkin's Chupacabra Rosa and Shinola.
+Tool frontman Maynard James Keenan, who moved to Arizona in 1995, said the “mystical” terrain around Sedona inspired him to plant a vineyard.
+The resulting winery and Keenan’s associated Merkin Vineyards focus on Spanish and Italian varietals grown at high elevations on the slopes of Jerome’s southeast-facing hills, producing 4,500 cases annually.

-Page Springs Cellars – Cornville
+Page Springs Cellars (Cornville)

 Verde Valley Wineries